gopalgoel19/Competitive-Programming-Solutions/README.md

 # Competitive-Programming
-Solutions of competitive programming problems solved by me on various websites.
+Solutions of competitive programming problems on various websites.

+Contribution Guidelines:
-The name of the file is the problem code on the respective website.
+1. The name of the file is the problem code on the respective website.
+2. Don't add your solution if the solution to the same problem already exist in the repo.

-Few codes maybe incomplete or incorrect.
-I am yet to solve them.
+Very few codes maybe incomplete or incorrect.
+Kindly create an issue to correct them if you find one.